 Ross University School of Veterinary Medicine is accredited by the St. Christopher & Nevis Accreditation Board, Ministry of Education to confer the degree of Doctor of Veterinary Medicine on its students who successfully complete the course of study.
-The status of full accreditation was renewed following submission of a self-study and a site visit, effective July 1, 2012, for a period of five years.
+The status of full accreditation was renewed following submission of a self-study report and a site visit for a period of five years, effective July 1, 2012.

 In April 2013 Ross University School of Veterinary Medicine received provisional accreditation for its Postgraduate Studies program from the St. Christopher & Nevis Accreditation Board.
 The Postgraduate Studies program offers Master of Science (MSc) and Doctoral (PhD) degrees in all research areas supported by RUSVM.
-Areas of emphasis are in One Health, Tropical Animal Health and Conservation Medicine.
+Areas of emphasis are guided by RUSVM's themed Research Centers.

 St. Kitts Accreditation Resources